nihilistsumo/Mongoose/README.md

 java -jar $jar file$ -ppr $path to graph file$ $value of random jump (alpha)$ $size of seed set$ $seed values$

+NOTE: The graph file must be represented as an adjacency list.